 A commonly mentioned origin is South-Tirol because there is a place called Tramin (Termeno) south of Bolzano.
 The German botanist Hieronymus buck (1498-1554) reported in his "Kreutzer book" in the edition 1546 of "vil (much) growing in the Adige and Tramyn Traminner grapes".
 Also the French Ampelograph Pierre Galet (* 1921) was attached to this theory and said that the variety should have spread there first to Switzerland and to Germany and then to France.
 However, a number of facts speak against South Tyrolean origin.
 For example, in 19th-century ampelographic works from Italy, there is no evidence of Traminer or any of its many synonyms.
 Although Traminer wines from South Tyrol have been traded since the Middle Ages, the name is likely to refer to the "Great Traminer" Räuschling (Traminer offspring), which is mentioned in Tyrol as "German grapes" (Drutsch) since the late Middle Ages.

-According to the available historical and genetic data, however, today it is mostly based on an origin in northeastern France (Franche-Comté, Chamapgne-Ardenne, Lorraine and Alsace) and southwestern Germany (Rhineland-Palatinate and Baden-Württemberg).
+According to the available historical and genetic data, however, today most of them originate from an origin in northeastern France (Franche-Comté, Chamapgne-Ardenne, Lorraine and Alsace) and southwestern Germany (Rhineland-Palatinate and Baden-Württemberg).
 The variety was often mentioned in their old documents under their synonyms, making accurate identification difficult.
 Because Gentil Blanc z.
 B. was for the varieties Chardonnay.
 Pinot Blanc and Savagnin Blanc used.
 It was the same Fromenteau a frequently used name.
 In South Tyrol, although a "Vini de Traminne" was already mentioned in 1242 in Bolzano (and interpreted as evidence of its origin), but this is to be understood as a "wine from Tramin" (the place) and not the grape variety.

 The first reliable mention dates back to 1483 in the monastery Bebenhausen near Stuttgart under the name "Frennsch and Traminer Stoeck".
 The Swiss botanist Johannes Bauhin (1541-1613) calls in his posthumously published in 1650 "Muscateller" and "Traminner" as widespread varieties in the Rhine Valley.
 In the Palatinate Rhodt a Tramin wine was mentioned in 1591.
 Here there is also a listed vineyard, where supposedly already about 350 years old Traminer vines from the time of the Thirty Years' War (1618-1648) stand, from which still wine is pressed.
 In Switzerland, the variety Heida was mentioned in 1586 in the canton of Valais.
 Much later, this was done in 1736 in France under the name Savagnin Blanc.
 Thus, the origin of Germany seems much more credible.